languagetool-org/languagetool/languagetool-language-modules/en/src/main/resources/org/languagetool/resource/en/agid-readme.txt

   <past tense> [<past participle>] <-ing form> <-s form>
 and for adjective or adverbs:
   <-er form> <-est form>
-Each form is seperated by a ' | '.
+Each form is separated by a ' | '.

 An absence of a variant level implies a variant level of 0.
 Two words with the same whole number variant level are considered almost equal